Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Which is funny, but I don't really want to end up living in an Asian country.

-No, but I'm just saying that that they they are able to adopt this attitude and it works for them.
+No, but I'm just saying that they are able to adopt this attitude and it works for them.

-Whereas we kind of take the complete opposite stance, which is always a dating's fault.
+Whereas we kind of take the complete opposite stance, which is always the native's fault.

 Well, you say it works for them.

-There isn't a single Asian country I'd rather live in than England in like the 1990s.
+There isn't a single Asian country I'd rather live in than England in the 1990s.

-Yes, but we don't get the option of living in the world.
+Yes, but we don't get the option of living in England.

 Well, we can make it happen.